Frequently Asked Questions

-- I am required to submit an application to my study abroad organization (CIEE, ISA, SIT, etc.) in addition to my CU study abroad application - when do both applications need to be complete?
+- I am required to submit an application to my education abroad organization (CIEE, ISA, SIT, etc.) in addition to my CU education abroad application - when do both applications need to be complete?

-- My study abroad organization (CIEE, ISA, SIT, etc.) is missing a form.
+- My education abroad organization (CIEE, ISA, SIT, etc.) is missing a form.
 Is something wrong?

-Nothing is wrong – CU Boulder Study Abroad sends appropriate materials once we have made an acceptance decision, so it may take 2-3 weeks before they are sent.
+Nothing is wrong – CU Boulder Education Abroad sends appropriate materials once we have made an acceptance decision, so it may take 2-3 weeks before they are sent.

-- I successfully completed Study Abroad 101 online, why isn't it checked off?
+- I successfully completed Abroad 101 online, why isn't it checked off?

 - Why isn't my application piece checked off?